Authentication

 Your account profile

-Once you’re logged in, you can see the details of your account at the Profile page by clicking on the circular at the very bottom of the sidebar.
+Once you’re logged in, you can see the details of your account on the User profile page by selecting on the circular at the very bottom of the sidebar.

 Screenshot of the profile page